FOR IMMEDIATE RELEASE

-- Housing Accessibility Program: Provide incentives to create more ADA-accessible housing for disabled and older San Diego residents.
+- Housing Accessibility Program: Provides incentives to create more ADA-accessible housing for individuals with disabilities and older San Diego residents.

 - Affordable Housing Toolkit: This online toolkit is available for homeowners, property owners and developers to help easily understand existing City programs to build affordable housing.

 - Incentivize Climate-Friendly Housing Development Near Transit: Achieve the City’s climate goals by incentivizing housing construction on existing auto-oriented locations, such as car washes or repair shops, in areas near busses or trolleys.